chisombiri/Text_To_Speech/README.md

 # Text_To_Speech
+Screen Reader

-text-to-speech web app that turns text into interactive audio / speech with natural voices
+text-to-speech web app that turns text into interactive audio / speech with natural voices.